machine-learning-exchange/mlx/docs/mlx-setup.md

 # run the below command two times if the CRDs take too long to provision.
 while ! kustomize build example | kubectl apply -f -; do echo "Retrying to apply resources"; sleep 10; done
 ```

-Then access the MLX page using http://<cluster_node_ip>:30380/mlx/
+Then access the MLX web page on http://<cluster_node_ip>:30380/mlx/

-Above MLX deployment doesn't include:
+This MLX deployment doesn't include or support:
 - KFServing for model deployment
 - Multi-user mode
 - Istio mutual TLS

-To get the above features please install the extra plugins by following the instructions for [MLX deployment an existing Kubeflow cluster](/docs/install-mlx-on-kubeflow.md#deploy-mlx-on-an-existing-kubeflow-cluster).
+To get these features, please install the additional plugins by following the instructions for [MLX deployment an existing Kubeflow cluster](/docs/install-mlx-on-kubeflow.md#deploy-mlx-on-an-existing-kubeflow-cluster).

 ## Delete the MLX deployment

-To delete the above MLX deployment, simply run the following commands in the same repo.
+To delete the this MLX deployment, run the following commands in the same manifests folder.

 ```
 kustomize build example | kubectl delete -f -